lsst-sitcom/sitcomtn-123/index.rst

 Introduction
 =============
 The contractor responsible for the TMA Power supply and capacitor banks, Phase, has indicated that it is best to keep the voltage drops during a slew to above 575 V. Excessive loss of power from the TMA could lead to poor performance of observations due to the telescope not being able to move properly.
-In this analysis we have followed the one performed on the `SITCOM-1146 <https://rubinobs.atlassian.net/browse/SITCOM-1146>`_, identifying each slew of the observation nights using :numref:`TMAEventMaker()`.
+In this analysis we have followed the one performed on the `SITCOM-1146 <https://rubinobs.atlassian.net/browse/SITCOM-1146>`_, identifying each slew of the observation nights using *TMAEventMaker()*.
 Selecting:

 ::